 Made Everyday – MADE Every day with Dana is a fantastic resource for new and advanced sewers.
 She has a lot of tutorials and free patterns!
 If you have little boys, this will be a great go-to site.
 Also, she has a YouTube channel too that is super fun!

-Gertie’s Blog for Better Sewing – Gretchen Hirsch is impressive, cute, fun and does a great job breaking processes down step by step.
+Gertie’s Blog for Better Sewing – Gretchen Hirsch is impressive, cute, fun, and does a great job breaking processes down step by step.
 She has sew-a-longs and a YouTube channel that work together!

 Tilly and the Buttons – Tilly is super adorable with a 60’s retro feel for her garments and patterns.
-She hasn’t been sewing very long (compared to a lot of bloggers/makers), but she was fantastic on The Great British Sewing Bee Season 1, where she competed for the best home sewer in England.
+She hasn’t been sewing very long (compared to many bloggers/makers), but she was fantastic on The Great British Sewing Bee Season 1, where she competed for the best home sewer in England.
 Her bubbly personality made her a favorite of mine before I ever watched the show!
 I was following her blog as I was also learning myself.

 Inspiration and Encouragement